 Fred C. Nelles Youth Correctional Facility Campus/Historic District

-In October 2017 the Whittier Conservancy agreed to dismiss pnding lawsuits as part of a settlement agreement that guarantees some preservation and Brookfield Residential to contribute a $850,000 toward Whittier preservation efforts.
+In October 2017, the Whittier Conservancy agreed to dismiss pending lawsuits as part of a settlement agreement that guarantees some preservation and Brookfield Residential to contribute $850,000 toward Whittier preservation efforts.
 This resolution protects four historic buildings on the Nelles complex, including the administration building, superintendent’s and assistant superintendent’s residences and the chapel

 The City of Whittier released the Draft Environmental Impact Report (EIR) for the Lincoln Specific Plan in October 2014.
-The approved mixed-use development project would replace the campus with 750 residential units and over 200,000 square feet of commercial space.
+The approved mixed-use development project replaces the campus with 750 residential units and over 200,000 square feet of commercial space.
 The L.A.
-Conservancy submitted comments on the Draft EIR on December 1, 2014 and provided testimony on June 23, 2015.
+Conservancy submitted comments on the Draft EIR on December 1, 2014, and provided testimony on June 23, 2015.

-In 2011, the Conservancy submitted comments to the California State Public Works Board on the sale and disposition of the campus, expressing concern that the Request for Proposals (RFP) did not provide for any level of meaningful preservation for the majority of existing historic resources on the campus or its overall setting and landscape.
+In 2011, the Conservancy submitted comments to the California State Public Works Board on the sale and disposition of the campus.
+Our letter expressed concern that the Request for Proposals (RFP) did not provide for any level of meaningful preservation for the majority of existing historic resources on the campus or its overall setting and landscape.
 The RFP called for the preservation of only two historic buildings, leaving the possibility for six other identified historic resources to be demolished.
-Beyond the two acknowledged historic structures, the RFP only stated that the campus contained “potential historic resources” and it did not appear that any postwar campus buildings were properly surveyed and identified as potentially significant.
+Beyond the two acknowledged historic structures, the RFP only stated that the campus contained “potential historic resources,” and it did not appear that any postwar campus buildings were properly surveyed and identified as potentially significant.

 In December 2014, the Conservancy submitted comments, in partnership with The Whittier Conservancy, on the Draft Environmental Impact Report (DEIR) for the Lincoln Specific Plan, which seeks to demolish fifty of the fifty-two buildings on the Fred C. Nelles Youth Correctional Facility Campus.
 We strongly believe that the DEIR suffers from numerous deficiencies and that a true, bona fide preservation alternative needs to be evaluated where a majority of the historic resources can be preserved, rehabilitated, and successfully adaptively reused as part of the Lincoln Specific Plan.

 Two buildings would be preserved as part of the proposed project initially with the potential to retain two additional structures (preserving and reusing the Chapel’s Building and relocating the Assistant Superintendent’s Residence onsite) through suggested mitigation measures.
-While we acknowledge and applaud the retention of two additional buildings, a majority of the identified historic resources will still be razed.
-This loss also affects some of the most visually dominant examples on the campus, including the historic Gymnasium, Auditorium and Infirmary buildings.
+While we acknowledge and applaud the retention of two additional buildings, a majority of the identified historic resources are razed.
+This loss also affects some of the most visually dominant examples on the campus, including the historic Gymnasium, Auditorium, and Infirmary buildings.

-The project, as approved by the City of Whittier, would render the property unrecognizable from its historic use and setting.
+The project, as approved by the City of Whittier, renders the property unrecognizable from its historic use and setting.
 Therefore, the site would no longer retain its eligibility as a designated California Historical Landmark on the California Register or for National Register listing.